miketonks/swag-validator/README.md

 ...
 ```

-and Validate your API requests automatically based on this definition.
+Validate your API requests automatically based on this definition.

 ```
 curl http://localhost:8089/pet/123